Cumulonimbus cloud: Life cycle or stages

 In general, cumulonimbus require moisture, an unstable air mass, and a lifting force in order to form.
 Cumulonimbus typically go through three stages: the developing stage, the mature stage (where the main cloud may reach supercell status in favorable conditions), and the dissipation stage.
 The average thunderstorm has a 24 km diameter and a height of approximately 12.2 km.
 Depending on the conditions present in the atmosphere, these three stages take an average of 30 minutes to go through.

-Cloud types

-Clouds form when the dew point temperature of water is reached in the presence of condensation nuclei in the troposphere.
-The atmosphere is a dynamic system, and the local conditions of turbulence, uplift, and other parameters give rise to many types of clouds.
-Various types of cloud occur frequently enough to have been categorized.
-Furthermore, some atmospheric processes can make the clouds organize in distinct patterns such as wave clouds or actinoform clouds.
-These are large-scale structures and are not always readily identifiable from a single point of view.